* The Reservation Utility is Temporarily Down *

 Email Reservation Requests Directly to:

-The campground can be used by BCC-IWLA members, their guests and approved public groups that have provided BCC-IWLA with evidence that they carry liability insurance for their members while camping.
-The Boy Scouts of America have provided BCC-IWLA with an insurance binder.
+The campground be be used by B-CC IWLA members, their escorted guests, and chapter-approved public groups that have provided requested documentation including proper proof that each group carries liability insurance for their members while camping.
+The Boy Scouts of America and Girl Scouts of America have provided B-CC IWLA with insurance binders.
 Other public groups having an interest in using the campground are invited to submit insurance binders showing that their group carries liability insurance while camping.
-The BCC-IWLA Board of Governors will consider all such requests.
+The B-CC IWLA Board of Governors will consider all such requests.

-1. The BCC-IWLA Campground entrance is on W. Willard Road about 300 yards east of Isaac Walton Way.
-The campground gate can be opened with the BCC-IWLA member’s key, or with a combination received when registering without a BCC-IWLA member.
+1. The BCC-IWLA Campground entrance is on West Willard Road about 300 yards east of Isaak Walton Way.
+The campground gate can be opened with the B-CC IWLA members' key, or with a combination received when registering (for approved outside groups).
 About 2 acres of parking is located inside the gate some 100 yards straight ahead through an open field and up to the point where a sign “Do not proceed beyond this sign” is posted.
-Beyond the sign is a steep slope with a marshy area where vehicles can get stuck.
-About 75 yards down the slope from the parking area is the campground bulletin board, water pump and a wooden bridge marking the entrance to the campground.
+Beyond the sign is a steep slope with a marshy area where vehicles will likely get stuck.
+About 75 yards down the slope from the parking area is the campground bulletin board, water pump, and a wooden bridge marking the entrance to the campground.